Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Simulation study

 \section{Simulation study}

-We conducted a simulation study to evaluate the performance of point null Bayesian RAR for different values of the prior probability of the null hypothesis $\Pr(H_0)$, and compare it to Thompson sampling (potentially modified with burn-in periods, probability capping, power transformations) and equal randomization.
-Considered patient performance measures were the rate of successes, the rate of extreme randomization probabilities, and sample size imbalance.
-Additionally, bias and coverage were considered to evaluate the performance of rate difference point estimates and confidence intervals under RAR, while the type I error rate and power of the corresponding tests were used to quantify hypothesis testing performance under RAR.
-A binomial data-generating mechanism was used which was partially based on the simulation studies from \citet{Robertson2023}, \citet{Thall2007}, and \citet{Wathen2017}.
-Detailed description of the design and results of the simulation study following the structured ADEMP approach \citep{Morris2019, Siepe2024} are provided in Appendix~\ref{app:simulation}.
-A supplemental website provides an interactively explorable results dashboard (\url{https://samch93.github.io/brar/}).
+We conducted a simulation study to evaluate the performance of null hypothesis Bayesian RAR for different values $\Pr(H_0)$, and compare it to Thompson sampling (potentially modified with burn-in periods, probability capping, power transformations), equal randomization, the Gittins index \citep{Gittins2011}, and Bayes upper confidence bound (UCB) \citep{Kaufmann2012}.
+Considered patient benefit measures were the mean rate of successes, the rate of extreme randomization probabilities, and sample size imbalance in favor of the inferior treatment.
+Bias and coverage were used to evaluate performance of response rate difference point estimates and confidence intervals under RAR, while the type I error rate and power of the corresponding tests were used to quantify hypothesis testing performance.
+A binomial data-generating mechanism was used.
+The response probability in the control group was fixed to $\theta_C = 0.25$ and varied in the first treatment group $\theta_1 \in \{0.25, 0.35, 0.45\}$ to assess the behavior of the methods for different effect sizes $\text{RD}_1 = \theta_1 - \theta_C$.
+In conditions with two or three treatment groups, the corresponding probabilities were set to $\theta_2 = \theta_3 = 0.3$.
+More detailed descriptions of the design and results of the simulation study are provided in Section~C of the supplement.

-Across all simulations, we observed a trade-off between patient benefit and parameter estimation / hypothesis testing operating characteristics.
-Some methods performed better in terms of patient benefit but had worse bias, coverage, type I error rate, and power while others performed better in terms of bias, coverage, type I error rate, and power but had worse patient benefit.
-This trade-off is well described in the RAR literature \citep{Hu2003, Zhang2005, Williamson2019, Robertson2023}.